11 Best Ski Resorts near New York City, 2023/24

 2. Hunter Mountain, New York

-With the same 1,600 feet of vertical as Windham - these are the two highest in this list - and about 2.75 hours from the city, Hunter Mountain includes three mountain faces that offer a tremendous variety of terrain.
+With the same 1,600 feet of vertical as Windham and about 2.75 hours from the city, Hunter Mountain includes three mountain faces that offer a tremendous variety of terrain.
 Its 320 skiable acres are covered by state-of-the-art snowmaking that supplements the Catskills' natural snowfall.
 The mountain is known for its high-quality maintenance and grooming.

 Address: 64 Klein Ave, Hunter, New York